joshwlewis/rfcs/text/0000-dns-label-process-types.md

 # Summary

-Process types in the Cloud Native Buildpacks buildpack specification are less restrictive than the RFC 1123 DNS label definition.
-Therefore, CNB process types may not be compatible with internet routing or kubernetes resource naming.
-This RFC proposes to restrict CNB process types to meet RFC 1123 and increase usage compatibility with other CNCF / OSS usage.
+Process type identifiers, as defined in the Cloud Native Buildpacks buildpack specification, are less restrictive than the RFC 1123 DNS label definition.
+Therefore, CNB process types may not be compatible with internet routing or Kubernetes resource naming.
+This RFC proposes stricter process type identifier requirements to increase compatibility with other CNCF / OSS projects as well as RFC 1123.

 # Definitions